 Magnesium for tight muscles

-Magnesium and estrogen
+Magnesium and estrogen dominance

 Hey!
 I'm Amber, a nutritional therapy consultant helping people to improve digestion, beat the bloat and lose weight.
 Sharing weight loss tips, gut health tips and whole food recipes that are gluten free.
 Grab your freebie below:)